 How And Where To Hire Drupal Developers

-You can start with forum messages at Drupal.org.
-There are three threads that can supply you with the necessary start information on candidates.
-Those are “Show off your Drupal site”, “Community Spotlight”, and “Drupal Marketplace”.
-Each of them provides a good overview of certain individuals in the community.
+- You can start with forum messages at Drupal.org.
+Three threads can supply you with information on candidates.
+They are “Show off Your Drupal Site”, Community Spotlight, and Drupal Marketplace.
+Each of them provides a good overview of individuals in the community.

 For instance, the “Show off your Drupal site” thread is dedicated to specialists showing their actual work.
 The projects presented range from beginners to experts.
-Additionally, there is a section called “Case Studies”.
+Additionally, there is a section called “Case Studies.”

 The “Community Spotlight” is a hunting place if you are looking for exclusive talent.
 In this thread, the great talents are pointed out by their own peers.
 Others endorse representatives who made a significant or extremely useful contribution to the community.

 The “Marketplace” thread is pretty straightforward.
 There are close to 1,000 companies listing their services.
 You can see the information about how many people in the company are involved in Drupal and review some case studies.